aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/pivot-tables/get-pivot-table-refresh-date-and-refresh-by-who-information/_index.md

 ---
-title: Get Pivot Table refresh date and refresh by who information
+title: Get Pivot Table Refresh Date and Refresh‑by‑Who Information
 type: docs
 weight: 100
 url: /javascript-cpp/get-pivot-table-refresh-date-and-refresh-by-who-information/
-description: How to get Pivot Table refresh date and refresh by who information with Aspose.Cells for JavaScript via C++.
+description: How to get Pivot Table refresh date and refresh‑by‑who information with Aspose.Cells for JavaScript via C++.
-keywords: Aspose.Cells for JavaScript Excel, Excel JavaScript library, Get Pivot Table refresh date and refresh by who information Using Aspose.Cells for JavaScript Excel Library.
+keywords: Aspose.Cells for JavaScript Excel, Excel JavaScript library, Get Pivot Table refresh date and refresh‑by‑who information using Aspose.Cells for JavaScript Excel Library.
 ---

 {{% alert color="primary" %}}

-Aspose.Cells for JavaScript via C++ now supports fetching the refresh date and refresh by who information from a workbook.
+Aspose.Cells for JavaScript via C++ now supports fetching the refresh date and refresh‑by‑who information from a workbook.

 {{% /alert %}}

-## **How to Get Pivot Table Refresh Date and Refresh by Who information**
+## **How to Get Pivot Table Refresh Date and Refresh‑by‑Who Information**
 [**PivotTable.refreshDate**](https://reference.aspose.com/cells/javascript-cpp/pivottable/#refreshDate--) returns the date on which the PivotTable report was last refreshed.
-Similarly [**PivotTable.refreshedByWho**](https://reference.aspose.com/cells/javascript-cpp/pivottable/#refreshedByWho--) property returns the name of the user who refreshed the report last time.
-Following example demonstrates this feature and sample file can be downloaded from the following link.
+Similarly, the [**PivotTable.refreshedByWho**](https://reference.aspose.com/cells/javascript-cpp/pivottable/#refreshedByWho--) property returns the name of the user who last refreshed the report.
+The following example demonstrates this feature, and the sample file can be downloaded from the link below.

 [SourcePivotTable.xlsx](77496335.xlsx)